 Your data is a gold mine.
 Get the most out of it - faster - with AFF A800.
 Designed for NVMe media, further accelerated with NVMe/FC connectivity to the host, AFF A800 all-flash systems deliver an incredible sub-200 microsecond latency.
 Providing more than 11.4M IOPS and 300GB/s throughput in a single cluster, AFF A800 redefines the limit of what’s possible with artificial intelligence and deep learning.

-Dell PowerMax NVMe is ranked 7th in All-Flash Storage Arrays with 18 reviews while NetApp NVMe AFF A800 is ranked 23rd in All-Flash Storage Arrays with 4 reviews.
-Dell PowerMax NVMe is rated 8.8, while NetApp NVMe AFF A800 is rated 8.8.
-The top reviewer of Dell PowerMax NVMe writes "CloudIQ ensures that all our arrays are properly communicating so we can see performance and storage capacities".
-On the other hand, the top reviewer of NetApp NVMe AFF A800 writes "Flexible and easy to use with a simple initial setup".
-Dell PowerMax NVMe is most compared with Dell PowerStore, Dell Unity XT, Pure Storage FlashArray, IBM FlashSystem and Pure FlashArray X NVMe, whereas NetApp NVMe AFF A800 is most compared with Dell PowerStore, HPE Primera, Fungible Storage Cluster, Hitachi Virtual Storage Platform E990 and Dell Unity XT.
+Dell PowerMax NVMe is ranked 7th in All-Flash Storage with 26 reviews while NetApp NVMe AFF A800 is ranked 20th in All-Flash Storage with 7 reviews.
+Dell PowerMax NVMe is rated 8.6, while NetApp NVMe AFF A800 is rated 8.8.
+The top reviewer of Dell PowerMax NVMe writes "Allows us to define different service levels for storage groups to prioritize our workload at the infrastructure level, and provides remarkable value in terms of compression and deduplication".
+On the other hand, the top reviewer of NetApp NVMe AFF A800 writes "Very easy to manage, highly stable and offers robustness of the CLI, API, and GUI ".
+Dell PowerMax NVMe is most compared with Dell PowerStore, Dell Unity XT, IBM FlashSystem, Hitachi Virtual Storage Platform and Pure FlashArray X NVMe, whereas NetApp NVMe AFF A800 is most compared with Dell PowerStore, HPE Primera, NetApp AFF, Lenovo ThinkSystem DM Series and Dell Unity XT.
 See our Dell PowerMax NVMe vs. NetApp NVMe AFF A800 report.